elder-george/code-snippets/README.md

 # code-snippets

-Misc. code snippets in different language
+Misc. code snippets and small programs in different languages.

+See `README`s in corresponding folders for description of snippets and of the concepts they illustrate